Where to start

 • How much income do you need to earn in order to supplement other sources?
 Can you afford to do volunteering?

-Some funding is available to help students go on work experience placements they could not otherwise afford.
+Some funding is available to help certain eligible students to attend work experience they could not otherwise afford via the Gateway to Work Experience Bursary.

 What next?